djwrisley/HDME/index.md

 #### Exercises
 * [Modeling Spatial Data](modeling.md)
-* Brainstorming for Mappable Architectural Features (discussion)
+* Brainstorming for Mappable details in Besançon

 #### Additional References